Skip navigation

 Why is this medication prescribed?

 Hydrocodone is available in combination with other ingredients, and different combination products are prescribed for different uses.
-Some hydrocodone combination products are used to relieve moderate-to-severe pain.
-Other hydrocodone combination products are used to relieve cough.
+Some hydrocodone combination products are used to relieve severe pain (pain that begins suddenly, has a specific cause, and is expected to go away when the cause of the pain is healed) in people who are expected to need an opioid pain medication and whose symptoms cannot be controlled by the use of alternative pain medications.
+Other hydrocodone combination products are used to relieve cough in adults.
 Hydrocodone is in a class of medications called opiate (narcotic) analgesics and in a class of medications called antitussives.
 Hydrocodone relieves pain by changing the way the brain and nervous system respond to pain.
 Hydrocodone relieves cough by decreasing activity in the part of the brain that causes coughing.

 You will take hydrocodone in combination with at least one other medication, but this monograph only provides information about hydrocodone.
 Be sure to read information about the other ingredients in the hydrocodone product you are taking.
 Ask your doctor or pharmacist if you have any questions.